Julia Brainerd Hall: Involvement in the Hall process

 The extent to which Julia Brainerd Hall was involved day-to-day in her brother's research and the discovery of the Hall process has been disputed.
-Her obituary in the Oberlin News, September 30, 1926, stated that "She was a sister of Charles M. Hall and the one who gave him help and encouragement in his work on aluminum."
+Her obituary in the Oberlin News, September 30, 1926, stated that "She was a sister of Charles M. Hall and the one who gave him help and encouragement in his work on aluminium."
 Early accounts by Alcoa company employees, Charles Carr's An American Enterprise (1952) and Junius Edwards' The Immortal Woodshed (1955) portray her as involved in Hall's home laboratory.
 However, they have been described as "celebratory" and lacking objectivity, and criticized for lacking footnotes and bibliographic information.
 Martha Trescott draws on these accounts when she makes a case for Julia's close involvement in Charles' laboratory.
 She argues that the written account that Julia Hall prepared for the patent examiner, and her annotations of Charles Hall's papers, are evidence of her close involvement in the scientific work.
 Subsequent authors have relied on her accounts.

 More recently, Norman Craig has examined the Oberlin archive's papers and draws different conclusions.
 He notes that Julia Hall's annotations of the family letters involve replacement of names with initials, and removal of information about the family's financial circumstances, rather than the removal of technical information.
 Based on the handwriting and references to Charles, he concludes that the annotations were likely made after Charles' death in December 1914.
 They suggest a review of the papers with a view to publication of a biography.
 Craig also notes that Charles wrote to various family members about his work, not just Julia, and that he demonstrated his results to his father and younger sisters as well as to Julia.
 Craig presents the image of a supportive, close-knit, intelligent family, interested in each other's work, rather than a brother-sister research and development team.

-Development of the Hall process and its scaling up for industrial use continued over several years, but eventually the Hall process brought the cost of aluminum down from $12.00 per pound to $.30 per pound.
+Development of the Hall process and its scaling up for industrial use continued over several years, and eventually the Hall process brought the cost of aluminium down from $12.00 per pound to $0.30 per pound.